 -

 Establishing classifications for risks.
-A common way to consider threat scenarios is to identify the sources of risks/threats.
+A common way to consider threats is to identify the sources of risks/threats.
 This approach helps categorize risks with common characteristics, tactics, and trends.

 -

 Identifying sources of risks for operational activities that rely on technology and information assets.
-Reviewing a healthcare organization's historical experiences with negative operational events can be a good first step in identifying risk sources.
-Organizations can start from this list and then customize it based on the scope of their risk management activities and unique operational environments.
+Reviewing the historical experiences of healthcare organizations regarding negative operational events can be a good first step in identifying sources of risks.
+Healthcare organizations can start from this list and then customize it based on the scope of their risk management activities and unique operational environments.

 -

 Documenting identified operational risk information in a risk register or other tracking mechanisms.
-The risk management strategy of healthcare organizations must prioritize operational activities and processes to distinguish between those that are already managed and those that are less critical and require lower levels of attention.
+The risk management strategy of healthcare organizations must prioritize operational activities and processes to distinguish those that are already managed from those that are less critical and require lower levels of attention.

 -

-Establishing a reporting mechanism consistent with the way your technology organization is accustomed to working.
+Establishing a reporting mechanism consistent with the way your technology organization is familiar.

 Compliance#

-Cloud compliance refers to the guidelines, laws, and regulations designed to protect and regulate the information stored on cloud platforms.
+Cloud compliance refers to the guidelines, laws, and regulations aimed at protecting and regulating information stored on cloud platforms.
 For healthcare organizations, this refers to regulations and laws covering security and privacy.
 This includes how data is stored, protected, and used.
 Whether it is personally identifiable information (PII), protected health information (PHI), or payment card industry (PCI) data, it must be protected.

 Healthcare organizations often rely on third-party vendors and service providers for various IT services.
 It is crucial to assess the security posture of third-party vendors, conduct due diligence on their security practices, and establish clear contractual agreements outlining security responsibilities and compliance requirements.

 Implementing effective cloud compliance policies is essential for organizations to ensure the security and regulatory compliance of their cloud environments.
 Healthcare organizations should establish clear compliance objectives aligned with industry regulations and their specific business needs.
 By conducting comprehensive risk assessments, healthcare organizations can identify potential security risks and compliance gaps.
-It is vital to develop clear and documented policies and procedures.
+Developing clear and documented policies and procedures is crucial.
 These policies should cover access control, encryption, data processing, incident response and management, change management, vulnerability management, and data breach notification.
-Continuous monitoring of the cloud environment helps identify and rectify compliance issues or security incidents promptly.
+Continuous monitoring of the cloud environment helps promptly identify and rectify compliance issues or security incidents.

 Building Healthcare GRC in the Era of Cloud and AI#

-In today's rapidly evolving landscape of cloud computing and artificial intelligence (AI), healthcare organizations face unprecedented technological challenges and must restructure their governance, risk management, and compliance (GRC) frameworks to meet the complex demands of this emerging technological environment.
-Cloud computing has introduced highly complex business operating models, requiring healthcare organizations to comprehensively adjust and optimize their existing GRC frameworks.
+In the rapidly evolving landscape of cloud computing and artificial intelligence (AI), healthcare organizations face unprecedented technological challenges and must reconstruct their governance, risk management, and compliance (GRC) frameworks to meet the complex demands of this emerging technological environment.
+Cloud computing has introduced highly complex business operation models, requiring healthcare organizations to comprehensively adjust and optimize their existing GRC frameworks.

 Data Classification and Management